abenaoboateng/Portfolio/README.md

 - Conducted research on automation solutions with generative AI initiatives for Company Partners

 Lead Coding Lab Teaching Assistant in R and Python
--Nurture students exploration and examination of data science tools such as data wranglingnexploratory data analysis -Facilitate the learning of data visualization methods, markdown and data workflow and classification methods -Emphasize the importance and applications of R and Python languages to improve student growth and learning
+- Nurture students exploration and examination of data science tools such as data wranglingnexploratory data analysis
+- Facilitate the learning of data visualization methods, markdown and data workflow and classification methods
+- Emphasize the importance and applications of R and Python languages to improve student growth and learning

 ### Projects
 Testing the Mysteries of Food Effects (R)
--Deployed tidyverse to explore the effects of GMO crops influence on cancer rates death rates, and food policy bills -Utilized data visualization and data wrangling principles to discover a statistically significant relationship
+- Deployed tidyverse to explore the effects of GMO crops influence on cancer rates death rates, and food policy bills
+- Utilized data visualization and data wrangling principles to discover a statistically significant relationship

 Attributes of Billed Health Insurance Costs (R, Python)
--Evaluated the several predictors of high insurance costs with logistic regression analysis and kNN classification -Revealed a statistically significant the relationship of predictors such as Age, BMI with matrices and clustering -Implored the prediction and cross validation of models with PAM clustering, PCA analysis and dimension reduction
+- Evaluated the several predictors of high insurance costs with logistic regression analysis and kNN classification
+- Revealed a statistically significant the relationship of predictors such as Age, BMI with matrices and clustering
+- Implored the prediction and cross validation of models with PAM clustering, PCA analysis and dimension reduction

 ### Leadership and Professional Development
 Management Leadership for Tomorrow (MLT)